SourabhJamalapuram/js-phrase-frequency/README.md

 - Character pointer implementation was used in groupPhrases() instead of using JavaScript functions like split and replace.
 This approach minimizes overhead and memory consumption by avoiding multiple traversals of large datasets.

 ## What I Would Do Given More Time
+1. Couple Extensibility improvements.
+There are some extensibility features currently in place such as easily changing the top N number of phrases we want to see.
+Given more time I would refactor the code to work for other length of sequences and not just three word sequences.

 ## Are There Bugs That You Are Aware Of